Onto-Med/top-deployment/docs/administration/administration.md

 ### NLP/Document related configuration

-To utilize the document search of the framework, one needs three different services running:
+To utilize the document search of the framework, three different services need to be running:

 1. Elasticsearch or something similar
 2. A Neo4j cluster